spiceai/docs/spiceaidocs/docs/components/data-connectors/odbc.md

 Validate that the ODBC configuration was updated to reference the newly installed driver:

 :::warning[Note]
-Since `libsqliteodbc` is vendored by Debian, the package install hooks append the driver configuration to `/etc/odbcinst.ini`.
-When using a custom driver (e.g. [Databricks Simba](https://www.databricks.com/spark/odbc-drivers-download)), it is your responsibility to update `/etc/odbcinst.ini` to point at the location of the newly installed driver.
+Since `libsqliteodbc` is provided by Debian, the package installation scripts automatically append the driver configuration to `/etc/odbcinst.ini`.
+When using a custom driver (e.g., [Databricks Simba](https://www.databricks.com/spark/odbc-drivers-download)), it is the user's responsibility to update `/etc/odbcinst.ini` to reference the location of the newly installed driver.
 :::

 ```bash